Priscilla Movie Soundtrack — Full Tracklist, Composer & FAQ

 Priscilla Movie Soundtrack Original Soundtrack List

 • Going Home by Alice Coltrane (9:59): “Going Home” is a track by Alice Coltrane from her album “Lord of Lords”, released in 1972.
-The song was produced by Alice Coltrane himself.
+The song was produced by Alice Coltrane herself.
 It is an instrumental piece with a duration of approximately 10 minutes.
-The song is a beautiful blend of musical and spiritual music, detailing Alice Coltrane’s deep interest in spirituality and his innovative approach to music.
+The song is a beautiful blend of musical and spiritual music, detailing Alice Coltrane’s deep interest in spirituality and her innovative approach to music.

-• Venus by Frankie Avalon (2:22): “Venus” is a song by Frankie Avalon released in 19591.
+• Venus by Frankie Avalon (2:22): “Venus” is a song by Frankie Avalon released in 1959.
 The song became Avalon’s first number-one hit on the Billboard Hot 100 chart, spending five weeks at the top of the Billboard Hot 100 chart.
 The song also reached number ten on the R&B chart.

 • Crimson & Clover by Tommy James & The Shondells (3:28): The song was released by American rock band Tommy James & the Shondells.
 The song was written by Tommy James and the band’s drummer Peter Lucia Jr., and heralded a change in the group’s sound and composition.
 The song was released as a rough mix in late 1968 after a radio station liked it.

 • How You Satisfy Me by Spectrum (4:10): “How You Satisfy Me” is a song by Spectrum and a musical project by UK-based musician Sonic Boom.
-The song was released in 1992 as part of the album “Soul Kiss (Gallaud Divine)”.
+The song is associated with Spectrum’s early-1990s album “Soul Kiss (Glide Divine)”.

 Priscilla Movie Soundtrack: